lutzroeder/minimal/README.md

 # Minimal

-Minimal is a personal website generator and blog template for Go, Node.js and Python.
+Minimal is a personal static website and blog generator for Go, Node.js and Python.
 It has no external dependencies and requires only a few hundred lines of code to run.
 Everything is minimal, easy to take appart and rewrite.

 ## Getting Started